 In most cases, we do not use glucocorticoids for their influences on glucose and protein metabolism; we use them because in higher doses they are broadly anti-inflammatory.
 Their uses fit into several groups:

 Dexamethasone is commonly used for several weeks or even months at a time to get a chronic process under control.
-It is important that the dose be tapered to an every third day schedule once the condition is controlled.
+It is important that the dose be tapered to the lowest effective dosing frequency once the condition is controlled.
 The reason for this is that body will perceive the presence of these hormones and not produce any of its own.
 In time, the adrenal glands will atrophy so that when the medication is discontinued, the patient will be unable to respond to any stressful situation.
-An actual circulatory crisis can result.
+An actual blood sugar crisis can result.
 By using the medication every other day, this allows the body's own adrenal glands to remain active.

 Any latent infections can be unmasked by dexamethasone use.
 (Feline upper respiratory infections would be a classical example.
 When a cat recovers clinically, the infection simply goes dormant.
 Glucocorticoid use could bring the infection out again.)

-Glucocorticoid hormone use can be irritating to the stomach at higher doses.
+Glucocorticoid hormone use can be irritating or even ulcerating to the stomach or intestine at higher doses.

 Long term steroid use strongly predisposes a patient to latent urinary tract infection.
 Such infections may not have apparent symptoms because, the inflammation responsible for the symptoms is suppressed by the steroid.

 Glucocorticoids are called "diabetogenic" hormones which means that with long term use or in predisposed patients they can induce diabetes mellitus.
 They should not be used in patients who already have diabetes mellitus.